snifty-repo/fx-candy/README.md

     // This is an attribute,
     // Add as many of these blocks as you need.
 One for each folder.
     {
-        // THis is a path to the attribute folder containing images. folder : "images/Background",
+        // This is a path to the attribute folder containing images. folder : "images/Background",

         // Optional: By default the name will be derived from the folder name.
 You can give specify a custom name to override the default.